 - Kait Richardson RDN, LD, Florida

-Furthermore, research has shown that consuming 3000 to 4000 mg of leucine, one of the BCAAs, promotes protein synthesis the most after resistance exercise [9].
+Furthermore, consuming 3000 to 4000 mg of leucine, one of the BCAAs, promotes protein synthesis the most after resistance exercise, as stated in the Journal of the International Society of Sports Nutrition [9].

 L-Citrulline Malate

-L-Citrulline Malate is another great ingredient that has been shown to enhance exercise performance by widening blood vessels and increasing muscle oxygenation [10].
+According to research from the National Institute of Health, L-citrulline malate has been shown to enhance exercise performance by widening blood vessels and increasing muscle oxygenation.

 Does It Suppress Appetite?

-Over many years of testing thousands of sports supplements, I found that the best pre-workout for weight loss is one that helps boost physical performance while cutting calorie intake.
+Over several weeks of research, I found that the best pre-workout for weight loss is one that helps boost physical performance while cutting calorie intake.

 Are There Any Other Health Benefits?